-1.046 New York Readers on Their Plans for a Pandemic Summer
+1,046 New York Readers on Their Plans for a Pandemic Summer

 “Very different!
 I am in education, and always work in the summer school program.
 If there is a program at all, it will be virtual, and not as many teachers will be needed.
 I also travel to see family members in the summer — that’s not happening this summer.
 I like to go to the beach, and attend outdoor music performances — I think these are all off, too.”

-“I’ve just graduated university, so I’m disappointed I can’t do the things I planned on doing to celebrate the end of the year, like travelling and going to events, but it’ll be nice to stay closer to home.
+“I’ve just graduated university, so I’m disappointed I can’t do the things I planned on doing to celebrate the end of the year, like traveling and going to events, but it’ll be nice to stay closer to home.
 Also I’m currently out of work and finding a full-time job has been hard with the current circumstances.
 My city has flattened the curve and is currently in the province’s second stage of reopening, so I think in the coming months I’ll be able to see friends (safely) and hopefully find some fun things to do.”

 “Humid in a face mask.
 Being paranoid about others being too close.
 Waiting in very long lines for grocery stores.
 Drinking outside.
 Socially distanced play dates.”